RichardRosenblat/anima-engine-docs/foundations.md

 Security wraps the system end-to-end: authentication before reasoning, and policy enforcement before execution.

-This design allows DAUGHTER to support private assistants, stream personas, robots, and tools—all using the same engine—while keeping identity isolated, behavior auditable, and actions safe.
+This design allows ANIMA to support private assistants, stream personas, robots, and tools—all using the same engine—while keeping identity isolated, behavior auditable, and actions safe.

 ---